franco950/Travel-site/README.md

                    Some sort of reward system to encourage users to be recurring customers.

-2.Security
+2.Security:
-User passwords are encryypted before storage using bcrypt.
+User passwords are encrypted before storage using bcrypt.
 Password policies are enforced.

 Authentication and Authorisation